Closed beta · 139 teams already in

 Foundational result: agents critiquing each other across rounds converge on more factual, better-reasoned answers.

-Encouraging Divergent Thinking in LLMs through Multi-Agent Debate
+2. Encouraging Divergent Thinking in Large Language Models through Multi-Agent Debate

 3. Paper 03ACL 2025